Guidelines for the Entrance Examination of the Applicants for the Dhanani School of Science and Engineering

-English component of EE for DSSE
+English component of Entrance Examination for DSSE

 The Essay Writing section will ask you to write a five-paragraph persuasive essay (approximately 350–500 words) on the given topic.
 You will not be allowed to use a dictionary or other outside resources, but you may use plain scratch paper to plan your essay and write your rough draft(s).

 You will be provided with an essay prompt.
 An essay prompt is a short passage adapted from some authentic text.
 Following the passage is an essay assignment that requires the student to focus on the issue addressed in the passage.
 Prompts are free of technical or specific literary references and do not require specialized knowledge.
 The prompts are designed to stimulate critical thinking and are relevant to any number of fields and interests.
 The essay gives you an opportunity to show how effectively you can develop and express your ideas in writing.
 You should support your position with appropriate reasoning and examples.

 The position you take will not influence your score.
 Your essay will be given a holistic score that represents how clearly and effectively you expressed your position.
 The following six characteristics of writing will be considered:

 - Purpose and Focus: The extent to which you present information in a unified and coherent manner, clearly addressing the issue.